An Efficient Representation for Filtrations of Simplicial Complexes: Critical Simplex Diagram

 \subsubsection{Summary}

 We summarize in Table~\ref{tab:OperationsonMSD} the asymptotic cost of basic operations discussed above and compare it with ST, through which the efficiency of $\CSD$ is established.

 If the number of critical simplices is not large then $|\CSD|$ is smaller than $|\ST|$.
 The number of critical simplices is small unless we associate unique filtration values to a significant fraction of the simplices.
-For this subsection, we will assume that the number of critical simplices is small (this assumption will be justified in the next subsection).
-In this case, we have $\Psi$ to be small and thus the size of CSD is smaller than the size of ST.
+As will be shown later, this assumption is relevant in applications.

 We observe that while performing static queries, we pay a factor of $\Psi$ or $\Gamma_0$ in the case of CSD over the cost of the same operation in ST. In the case of dynamic operations we observe that the dependence on the dimension is exponentially smaller in CSD than in ST. Therefore, even if the number of critical simplices is polynomial in the dimension then, there is an exponential gap between CSD and ST in both the storage and the efficiency of performing dynamic operations.
-Furthermore, in the case of insertion, CSD depends on $\Gamma_0$ and not $\Psi$ (recall that $\Gamma_0\le \Psi$).
-Thus, the efficient insertion operation in CSD allows for fast construction of simplicial complexes, as we will see in future sections.

-In short, CSD needs less storage than ST and performs dynamic operations more efficiently than ST while paying (mostly) a small multiplicative factor over ST in performing static queries.
-This is analogous to the trade-off between NFA (Non-deterministic Finite state Automaton) and DFA (Deterministic Finite state Automaton).